uen-code/tdesign-svelte/README.md

 - Used TDesign's public library: [tdesign-common](https://github.com/Tencent/tdesign-common)
 - Adopted the logic of TDesign-vue-next: [tdesign-vue-next](https://github.com/Tencent/tdesign-vue-next)

 At present, the component library is only in the personal learning stage and cannot meet the needs of enterprises for the time being.
+We plan to compile the component library into js in the future to adapt to frameworks such as vue and react.
 # 🎉 Features

 - Desktop application interaction